“Let the field exult, and all that is in it. Then all the trees of the forest will sing for joy.” (Psalm 96:12)

 Enjoy a cup of tea!

-From pp. 128-130 of my book on the Rhetoric of Sydney Swenson (pictured on the right):
+From pp. 128-130 of my book on the Rhetoric of Sydney Owenson (pictured on the right):

 Drawing on traditional symbols of music, art and language, Owenson enlightens her readers concerning societal negligence.
 Her published collection of harp melodies, her visions of Innisfree and the beauty with which she symbolizes the people of Ireland whet the appetite for national pride within the souls of those who read her work in Ireland and England.
 She succeeds in feeding their hungry spirit with the sustenance of historical revelation.